geeky-T/Work-Sample/Readme.md

-This a sample of my work from professional repositories.
+This is a sample of my work from professional repositories.
 I've removed sensitive information/proprietary content from the code.
 The attachment/repository contains two parts.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Application - Part
+## Backend Application - Part

 The application part is a subsection of part of the micro-service-based application.
 It is organized in a three-layer convention that follows the controller, service, and model format.